-Request # Description Туре RA-2020-20 Application to Former Agency Informal Opinion The Commissi on has determined that your name may be disclosed as a part owner of the LLC application submitted to WHEDA by your partne independently you left state s submit your own independent tax credit application tervice. to WHEDA prior to the date RA-2020-21 Permissibility of Radio PSA Using Campaign Fund ds Informal Opinion constituents to you will not be ads, neither the use the disclain have not used consider to be language, ther funds from your candidate committee to pay to rec contact you for assistance with unemployment benef e using any public funds, resources, or time for the pr 50 Piece Rule nor the ethics laws would be implicate ner "paid for by" your committee, this will foster the your position to produce and air a PSA that some m political advertising.
-Aside from the statutory guidance e are no other provisions of the laws within the Co ibit certain verbiage. its.
-As you have advised that roduction and airing of these ed.
-Further, because you will public's confidence that you nembers of the public would ce concerning the disclaimer RA-2020-22 Permissibility of Recorded Message for School Informal Opinion District message of su your candidate committee's funds and resources to port to the School District and its staff.
+Request # Description Type RA-2020-20 Application to Former Agency Informal Opinion

+The Commission has determined that your name may be disclosed as a part owner of the LLC on the loan application submitted to WHEDA by your partners, but that you may not independently submit your own independent tax credit application to WHEDA prior to the date you left state service.

+RA-2020-21 Permissibility of Radio PSA Using Campaign Funds Informal Opinion

+You may use funds from your candidate committee to pay to record and air a PSA advising constituents to contact you for assistance with unemployment benefits.
+As you have advised that you will not be using any public funds, resources, or time for the production and airing of these ads, neither the 50 Piece Rule nor the ethics laws would be implicated.
+Further, because you will use the disclaimer "paid for by" your committee, this will foster the public's confidence that you have not used your position to produce and air a PSA that some members of the public would consider to be political advertising.
+Aside from the statutory guidance concerning the disclaimer language, there are no other provisions of the laws within the Commission's jurisdiction that require or prohibit certain verbiage.

+RA-2020-22 Permissibility of Recorded Message for School Informal Opinion District

+You may use your candidate committee's funds and resources to record and distribute the message of support to the School District and its staff.
 As you have advised that you will not be using any public funds, resources, or time for the production and airing of the message, neither the 50 Piece Rule nor the ethics laws would be implicated.